durgesh137/durgesh137/README.md

 - 👋 Hi, I’m Durgesh Kumar
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning Node.js
+- 🌱 I’m working on spring boot.
-- 💞️ I’m good with JavaScript, Java, OOPS, Collections, and Data Structures.
+- 💞️ I’m good with Java, JavaScript, MongoDB, and Data Structures.
 - 📫 You can reach me on kdurgesh137@gmail.com

 <!---